 “I loved playing in the orchestra at Trinity – albeit rather badly,” he admitted.
 “I remember playing in Beethoven’s Fifth Symphony and trying to practise in my room at Cambridge to an old record conducted by Herbert von Karajan, who was the great conductor in those days, in the sixties.

 “There was me sitting with my cello and my tuning fork, and I put this thing on, and of course he took it at an incredible lick – you’ve no idea how fast!”.

-“I find the whole experience of being with the orchestra or listening to it in a wonderful great hall, I mean it is extraordinary because the sound completely surrounds you and there is nothing to substitute for that I think,” the Prince has said of his music-making experience.
+“I find the whole experience of being with the orchestra or listening to it in a wonderful great hall, I mean it is extraordinary because the sound completely surrounds you and there is nothing to substitute for that I think,” the King has said of his music-making experience.

 “It’s that wonderful sensation of being part of an immense whole.”

-With royal duties, and the expectation of military service, calling, His Royal Highness laid down his cello when he joined the Royal Navy and Royal Air Force in his early 20s.
+With royal duties, and the expectation of military service, calling, His Majesty laid down his cello when he joined the Royal Navy and Royal Air Force in his early 20s.
 “When I joined the Navy, I found it wasn’t so easy to take a cello in a ship,” he admitted.
 “It got abandoned for a bit, and I never managed to take it up again.”